Skip to content

 What to Record and For How Long

-Tier 1 baseline questionnaire 40 years from date of entry
+Tier 1 baseline questionnaire At least while employed; commonly retained 40 years (COSHH benchmark)

-All Tier 2 annual questionnaires 40 years from date of last entry
+All Tier 2 annual questionnaires At least while employed; commonly retained 40 years

-Tier 3/4/5 assessment reports (non-confidential summary) 40 years from date of last entry
+Tier 3/4/5 assessment reports (non-confidential summary) At least while employed; commonly retained 40 years

-Actions taken in response to findings 40 years
+Actions taken in response to findings At least while employed; commonly retained 40 years

 • Ongoing medical management